sagnibak/Turbulence/README.md

 points as Turb, MTurb or Calm (for  turbulent, moderately turbulent, and calm weather respectively).

+I finished working on this repository on June 20, 2017.
+Since then, I have learned a lot more about neural networks, and I have even done research on neural networks.
+I have come to realize that although the code here *works*, it is very, I mean *very* noobish.
+The architecture of the neural network (a vanilla multilayer perceptron) is ancient, and the code is not good a model for beginners to follow.
+I am, however, letting this repo live because a) I worked hard to make it, and b) for all the noobs out there: you're not alone :smiley:

 ## The Files
 **Turbulence_Training.csv:** This dataset contains the data that our model is trained and tested with during training.